 5 Star Saddle Pads

-The makers of 5 Star saddle pads use only 100% pure virgin wool in their pads.
+5 Star Equine, the makers of 5 Star saddle pads, use only 100% pure virgin wool in their pads.

 5 Star pads are made in the USA by 5 Star Equine Products.
 They are available in a variety of styles, colors, and thicknesses for both the Western and English rider.
 Below are 5 Star pads for sale.